SerpicoProject/Serpico/README.md

 # Serpico

+# April 9th, 2020 - Archiving...

+I am currently looking for a new home for Serpico.
+Until we find a new maintainer and company it will remain read-only.
+Thank you for 7(!) years with this project.

 ## SimplE RePort wrIting and CollaboratiOn tool
 Serpico is a penetration testing report generation and collaboration tool.
 It was developed to cut down on the amount of time it takes to write a penetration testing report.